-As I’ve already mentioned several times here, there are some MAJOR benefits that come with investing in a Self-Directed Roth IRA.
+As I’ve mentioned several times here, some MAJOR benefits come with investing in a Self-Directed Roth IRA.

-The first and most obvious is your ability to buy and sell properties without paying taxes on these transactions (and if you’ve ever had to pay a tax bill on a profit of $50,000 or more, you know it’s a very painful experience).
+The first and most obvious is your ability to buy and sell properties without paying taxes (and if you’ve ever had to pay a tax bill on a profit of $50,000 or more, you know it’s a very painful experience).

 The second is the ability to supercharge your retirement savings.
-Rather than slogging away for years with the minimal returns that most people have resigned themselves to, a Self-Directed Roth IRA (when coupled with the right real estate investing model) has to power get you there at light-speed.
+Rather than slogging away for years with the minimal returns that most people have resigned themselves to, a Self-Directed Roth IRA (coupled with the land investing model) has to power get you there at light-speed.

-1. It’s all good and fun to make tax-free money… but when your funds are tied up in a Roth IRA and you can’t touch it until you’re 59.5 years old (and the account has been around for 5 years), it’s kind of a buzz kill (and for some, it’s an automatic deal-killer – especially if you need immediate access to the money AND you don’t meet these two criteria).
+1. It’s all good and fun to make tax-free money… but when your funds are tied up in a Roth IRA, and you can’t touch them until you’re 59.5 years old (and the account has been around for 5 years), it’s kind of a buzz kill.
+For some, it’s an automatic deal-killer – especially if you need immediate access to the money and don’t meet these two criteria.

-2. If you’re going to invest with a Self-Directed Roth IRA, you need to be very careful about tracking your sources and uses of funds.
-If you own a property in the name of your Self-Directed Roth IRA, you cannot use ANY of your personal or business funds to pay for property taxes, improvements, closing costs or anything else related to the ongoing maintenance or holding costs of the property.
+2. If you invest with a Self-Directed Roth IRA, you need to be very careful about tracking your sources and uses of funds.
+Suppose you own a property in the name of your Self-Directed Roth IRA.
+In that case, you cannot use ANY of your personal or business funds to pay for property taxes, improvements, closing costs, or anything else related to the property's ongoing maintenance or holding costs.
 All the funds must come from the IRA that owns the property and nowhere else.
-If you co-mingle your IRA funds with any other person or entity (even if it’s by accident), you could be up against some serious penalties from the IRS for breaking the rules – so don’t do it.
+If you co-mingle your IRA funds with any other person or entity (even if it’s by accident), you could be up against serious penalties from the IRS for breaking the rules – so don’t do it.

-3. A Self-Directed Roth IRA may require a few more days of additional lead time to get each transaction closed (more than some of us land investors are accustomed to waiting for).
-When you have to get your IRA custodian and a third-party closing agent in the loop, it can slow down the process when multiple parties have to approve and sign off on all the documentation.
+3. A Self-Directed Roth IRA may require a few more days to close each transaction (which is longer than some of us land investors are accustomed to waiting).
+Getting your IRA custodian and a third-party closing agent in the loop can slow down the process when multiple parties must approve and sign off on all the documentation.
 It’s not impossible (and to a lot of people, it’s just normal), but it does require a bit more time and patience – so be ready for this.

 Lastly – I should reiterate that this blog post is not intended to be an all-inclusive explanation that outlines all the rules that pertain to Self-Directed Roth IRAs.
-I’ve outlined the most pertinent issues that applied to my situation, but there may be other things you need to be aware of in your situation (whatever that is).
-If you aren’t sure what rules apply or what you’re allowed to do, you can do what I did and contact Equity Trust for more information.
+If you aren’t sure what rules apply or what you’re allowed to do, you can do what I did and contact your IRA custodian for more information.